Louisville Bankruptcy Attorney

 Credit Counseling

-Third, take a required counseling class before filing your application.
-I like prebk.com and bkcert.com.
-Take the debtor education class after filing for bankruptcy to get the discharge from creditors and become debt-free.
+Third, take a required counseling class before filing your petition.
+I like BKcert.com.
+The debtor education class must be taken after filing for your bankruptcy to get the discharge from creditors and to become debt-free.

 1. We believe providing for your family is more important than paying bills and debt collectors.

-2. Our process typically increases your net worth, credit score, and provides debt relief.
+2. Our bankruptcy process typically increases your net worth, credit score, and provides debt relief.

 4. We handle fewer than 20 cases per month to ensure quality and your personalized attention.